FerretDB/FerretDB/website/blog/2023-07-12-run-ferretdb-on-stackgres.md

 (1 row)
 ```

-## Creating a Meteor application with FerretDB on top of Stackgres
+## Creating a Meteor App with FerretDB on top of Stackgres

 To test and run our entire setup locally, we can use port forwarding with `kubectl` command, which should forward all connections from our local machine port to the `ferretdb` service's port `27017` in the cluster.